habit-rabbit/Habit-Rabbit/readme.md

 **DID YOU FORGET THE INEVITABLE APOCOLYPSE AND FORBODING DOOM ON THE HORIZON, EVEN FOR A SECOND?**

-Then our job here is done.
+Welp, our job here is done.
 Thanks!

 <3